deniszykov/csharp-eval-unity3d/Readme.md

 	* Custom editor with auto-completion for Unity

 ## License
-This license does not allow you to include any sourse code or binaries from this package into other packages.
-If want to do this, contact us support@gamedevware.com.
+This license does not allow you to include any source code or binaries from this package into other packages.
+If want to do this, contact support@gamedevware.com.
 [Asset Store Terms of Service and EULA](License.md)